 Photo credit: Hershey Adventure Sports

-Money $aving Tip: We took advantage of a Buy 1 Get 1 Free Mini Golf Admission so the girls golfed for FREE.
-This allowed us to spend more on the bumper boats.
+I found a limited time Buy 1 Get 1 Free Mini Golf Admission so the girls golfed for FREE - enabling all 4 of us to ride the bumper boats for 30 minutes without breaking the bank and the budget,

 The food was exceptional as was the service.
 Two thumbs up on Devon Seafood & Steak! $$$$